isovector/reasonablypolymorphic.com/wip/higher-kinded-data-2.markdown

 "data" (as opposed to "control") types as higher-kinded data.
-With an extra type synonym `type X = X' Identity`, and `{-# LANGUAGE TypeSynonymInstances #-}`, nobody will ever know the difference, except that it affords me the ability to all of this stuff in the future if I want it.
+With an extra type synonym `type X = X' Identity`, and `{-# LANGUAGE TypeSynonymInstances #-}`, nobody will ever know the difference, except that it affords me the ability to use all of this stuff in the future should I want to.

-As [Conal][deno] says, all of this stuff might not necessarily be "for free" but at least it's "already paid for."
+As [Conal][deno] says, all of this stuff might not necessarily be "for free" but at the very least, it's "already paid for."

 [deno]: https://www.youtube.com/watch?v=bmKYiUOEo2A